IlgeeHong/Think-RM/README.md

 The implementation is based on [verl](https://github.com/volcengine/verl).

 ### 3.1 Setup

-- Install the necessary dependencies
+Install the necessary dependencies
   ```bash
   pip install -r requirements.txt
   ```
+or follow the setup instructions from [verl](https://github.com/volcengine/verl).

 ### 3.2 Usage